The Toxicity of Taxonomy- Stereotyping the Irish

 I patiently explained to her that, although the jokes did indeed illustrate elements of stupidity, they were actually made-up stories and were not evidence of stupidity in the real world.
 Indeed, if the jokes are constructed by an Irish person, they often demonstrate ans Irish person getting the better of someone else through faux naïvety.

 Call me literal-minded, pedantic if you must.
 “Political correctness gone mad” some will cry.

-My very first (and very mild) comment on an Open Salon post over three years ago caused the poster to call me a nasty little troll in public.
+My very first (and very mild) comment on an Open Salon post many years ago caused the poster to call me a nasty little troll in public.
 His ‘real-life-friend’ (RLF) applauded him and, when I objected, said that I was mentally ill.
 As evidence on OS of my unsurpassed genius became unassailable, RLF began to court me with endless praise and urged others to read my brilliant work.
 He called me wise and witty.
 Unfortunately, he found it impossible to address me without adopting a stage-Oirish accent.
 I asked him why he did this, why my mere Irishness was so irresistibly risible to him.
 I asked him if he would ever contemplate addressing his hero Obama in the tones of a nigger minstrel.
 He fell out with me again and called me “prickly”.

 Where is my sense of humor for God’s sake!?